dapperdandev/blog/design-patterns__builder.md

     private hasGarage: boolean = false;
     private hasSwimmingPool: boolean = false;

-    constructor(bedroomCount: number, bathroomCount: number, squareFeet: number) {
+    // The constructor accepts the required arguments for the product constructor(bedroomCount: number, bathroomCount: number, squareFeet: number) {
         this.bedroomCount = bedroomCount;
         this.bathroomCount = bathroomCount;
         this.squareFeet = squareFeet;
     }

-    public withGarage(hasGarage: boolean): void {
+    // Method for setting hasGarage if the default value is not desired public withGarage(hasGarage: boolean): void {
         this.hasGarage = hasGarage;
     }

-    public withSwimmingPool(hasSwimmingPool: boolean): void {
+    // Method for setting hasSwimmingPool if the default value is not desired public withSwimmingPool(hasSwimmingPool: boolean): void {
         this.hasSwimmingPool = hasSwimmingPool;
     }

-    public build(): House {
+    // Method for returning the final product public build(): House {
         return new House(
             this.bedroomCount,